Last Updated:

 Fun fact:

-Former Crimson Tide quarterback and current NFL coach Freddie Kitchens, former Auburn Tiger and first-round NFL draft pick Carnell WIlliams, and former Alabama Supreme Court chief justice Judge Roy Moore all graduated from Etowah High School in Attalla.
+Former Crimson Tide quarterback and current NFL coach Freddie Kitchens, former Auburn Tiger and first-round NFL draft pick Carnell iIlliams, and former Alabama Supreme Court chief justice Judge Roy Moore all graduated from Etowah High School in Attalla.

 See also, Where to enjoy some waterside fun on your next trip to Gadsden.